sardcat/MechaCar_Statistical_Analysis/README.md

  * While the overall inventory of suspension coils were within the design specification of variance for PSI (<100), those from Manufacturing Lot #3 showed to be very noticably outside the specification, almost double.

 ## T-Tests on Suspension Coils
-* Assuming a normal distribution of suspension coils with a mean of 1500 (standard deviation of 1):
+* Assuming a normal distribution of PSI in a population of suspension coils with a mean of 1500 PSI (standard deviation of 1):

-Figure 3.)
+Figure 3.) t-test of PSI in All Manufacturing Lots.

 ![](Resources/Fig3.png)

-Figure 4.)
+Figure 4.) t-test of PSI in Manufacturing Lot #1.

 ![](Resources/Fig4.png)

-Figure 5.)
+Figure 5.) t-test of PSI in Manufacturing Lot #2.

 ![](Resources/Fig5.png)

-Figure 6.)
+Figure 6.) t-test of PSI in Manufacturing Lot #3.

 ![](Resources/Fig6.png)